zachspangler/skapa-development/README.md

 The layout plan you have for the thumbnails and text under "How It Works" should be ok, but the length of the actual copy/content will be a big determining factor regarding what layout options are best.
 This section could get a little tricky, and you may need to nest a grid within a column here (see Nested Rows/Columns link above).
 When I read your Content Strategy I get the impression that this section is fairly important.
 I would consider layout and design choices carefully in this case - ensure that the design decisions highlight and support clear comprehension of your content.

 Nice work - your Milestone 2&alpha; passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
 You're clear to begin development on this project.

+## Milestone2&beta;

+Awesome Job On PWP Milestone2A.
+Other than a few content changes and cleaning up padding issues your PWP seems (minus contact form) polished and ready for final delivery.
+I do reccommend changing the font color for the process sesction (it can be very hard to read.

+### TIER IV